KevinVG207/Uma-Carotene-TL/README.md

 The project is a work-in-progress and the focus is currently to convert the mdb translations to the new format.

-Translations on this repository are made by KevinVG207, but help is welcome.
+Translations on this repository are made by KevinVG207 or taken from [GameTora](https://gametora.com/umamusume) and [Noccu's English Patch](https://github.com/noccu/umamusu-translate).
+Translation help is welcome!

 The *CODE* of this project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International** license.
 This means it may be shared and adapted without commercial use.
 No part of the code of this project may be distributed if a monetary transaction was required before the distribution.
 (No paywalling.)
 For more information, see ``LICENSE.md``.